• Home

 Blacksmith Shop

 William Ray, an enterprising blacksmith from Ohio, came to this area in January 1848 and established a shop on Santa Fe Road, now the corner of 63rd and Raytown Road.
 Blacksmiths were critical tradesmen at this time when pioneers encountered rough terrain on the trail.
 William Ray wisely set up his shop a full day's journey from Independence, Missouri, when travelers would require his services.
+Our blacksmith shop displays the kind of tools that William Ray would have needed to service his customers.
+As one example, you will find giant bellows used to encourage the fire to heat and bend iron required to repair wagon wheels or fit oxen with shoes.
+Our display includes many types of harnesses and primitive sharpening tools.

 One-Room Schoolhouse

 The earliest of schools consisted of one teacher to instruct several grade levels.
 A typical setup was a single room with handmade desks, a wood stove, very few books, a community water bucket and ladle, and slates for writing instead of paper.
+Students walked or rode horses to school.
+Girls were likely to get more education than boys, as boys were needed on their family's farm to help at planting season and harvest time.

 General Store

 As many of the pioneer families decided to make their homes in the area, the need for general goods grew.
 Small merchant stores began to pop up.
 All sorts of items were sold from food for themselves to food for their animals.
 Other necessities such as cooking tools and dishware, material to make clothes, and medicines were available.
+In our representation of a General Store, we have a cabinet holding receipts that served as an early accounting system.
+Many times, bartering was used instead of currency.
+Farmers would trade their butter, cheese, eggs, vegetables, or other foods for store items.

 Homemaking Section